 Adaptation and mitigation are the two strategies that indicate climatic change.
-Mitigation tackles the causes of climate change, whereas, adaptation tackles the effects.
+Mitigation tackles the causes of climate change, whereas adaptation tackles the effects.
 Adaptation is the adjustment in response to climate change.
-Mitigation is human intervention to reduce the sources of emission of greenhouse gases, thereby, preventing increase in temperatures.
+Mitigation uses human intervention to lessen potentially adverse consequences of hazards or to control potentially damaging events that have already occurred.

-Let us have a detailed look at the important difference between adaptation and mitigation.
+Let us look at the important difference between adaptation and mitigation.

 Also Read: Adaptation and Habitat